rs-anderson/explicit-alignment-for-vqa-tasks/README.md

 # Explicit alignment for few-shot Visual Question Answering

-This is the research repository of the Vision Encoders in Visual Question Answering project, by Ryan Anderson.
+This is the research repository for the project titled **_Vision Encoders in Visual Question Answering_**, by Ryan Anderson.

 ### Table of Contents